TRIQS/triqs_0.x/doc/user_manual/green/block/GfImTime.rst

 Reference
 ---------------

-.. autoclass:: pytriqs.base.gf_local.GFBloc_ImTime
+.. autoclass:: pytriqs.base.gf_local.GfImTime
   :members: setFromInverseFourierOf, setFromLegendre, transpose, conjugate

 HDF5 data scheme
 ^^^^^^^^^^^^^^^^^^^^^^

-The GFBloc_ImTime (TRIQS_HDF5_data_scheme = "GFBloc_ImTime") is decomposed in the following objects :
+The GfImTime (TRIQS_HDF5_data_scheme = "GfImTime") is decomposed in the following objects :

 =========================   ===========================  ===========================================================================
 Name                        Type                         Meaning
 =========================   ===========================  ===========================================================================
-Mesh                        MeshGF                       The mesh Tail                        TailGF                       The tail Data                        3d numpy of double           Data[i1,i2,n] is the element of the Green function where :
+Mesh                        MeshGf                       The mesh Tail                        TailGf                       The tail Data                        3d numpy of double           Data[i1,i2,n] is the element of the Green function where :
                                                           * i1, i2 are the indices
                                                           * n is the index of the time slice, starting at tau =0